KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 #### Stage 1+2 – `collect-metadata/index.js`

 Reads the official wiki list of third-party modules and fetches metadata (stars, topics, default branch, etc.) from the hosting service (GitHub/GitLab).
-The output is the enriched Stage 2 snapshot that downstream stages reuse.
+The stage returns an in-memory enriched payload for downstream stages and updates the API cache on disk.

 #### Stage 3+4+5 – `parallel-processing.js`